luhensis/Shell-Shockers-Aimbot/README.md

 What's Aimbot:
 Locks the aim to the nearest player.
 Doesn't check if the player is behind the wall so it can make movements hard.
 Also doesn't auto-shoot.
 You have to sight and shoot yourself.

+## How To Use:

+1. Download & Install TamperMonkey Extension
+2. Upload the script to tampermonkey
+3. Go to shellshockers.io
+4. HAVE FUN!

 ## What's ESP?

 Shows players behind walls.